- z/OS file structures

 Within the Control Data Set (CDS) Application Selection panel, supply the CDS name then select option 7, Cache Update

 This displays the CF Cache Set Update panel and on this panel you can enter up to 256 cache set names and up to 8 CF cache structures for each cache set.

 To update the CF Lock set, select option 9, Lock Update from the CDS update panel and this will display the CF Lock Set Update panel.
 From here you can define up to 256 lock set names and associate a CF lock structure with each lock set.

 Finally, naming standards for SMS constructs.
 There are two opposing views here, and both have their merits.

 Which is best?
 I like names which have some meaning, but there are times when too much meaning is a bad idea.
 For management classes, I would probably go for something like PRYEAR2, which simply means the file gets deleted after 2 years non-use, and the rest of the migration timings can be changed without affecting the name.
 Data classes are almost fixed by definition, so I'd probably make the dataclasses names meaningful.
 Storage classes can also be meaningful, while storage groups are usually a mixture of specific and general purpose, so the names should reflect that mixture.

-First, you need to issue these commands from a z/OS console or an ISPF console log screen.
-Console commands are often restricted, so you may not have the correct access level to allow you to issue the commands below.
+You need to issue these commands from a z/OS console or an ISPF console log screen.
+Console commands are usually restricted, so you may not have the correct access level to allow you to issue the commands below.

 will list out the names of the three SMS control datasets and the active LPARS in the SMS complex